nanopool/nanominer/README.md

 |    RVN+ZIL    |                     |          &check;        |
 |    FIRO+ZIL   |                     |          &check;        |
 When mining Zilliqa on a different pool, **nanominer** will use a placeholder `0xffffffffffffffffffffffffffffffffffffffff` ETH/ETC address to authorize on Zilliqa pool.
+† Intel Arc does not support split Zilliqa mining at this moment (under construction).

 ## Driver requirements